NeniEmSu/STA-backend/README.md

 - Models in singular i.e User Model
 - Tables in singular i.e User table
+- Use user_act to avoid using user for table name user as it is a reserved word.

 ## Entities in the students assistant system